 These gloves feature quick drying lining that’s highly absorbent, but also very breathable.
-There’s even anti microbial coating on the inside, which ensures that even if your hands start sweating, the gloves won’t retain any odours.
+There’s even anti-microbial coating on the inside, which ensures that even if your hands start sweating, the gloves won’t retain any odors.

 Personally, I’m not a big fan of mittens because you pretty much loose the function of your hands.
 But even I can’t deny that the Gordini gauntlets are an excellent option if you’re going to be carrying trekking poles in your hands for the majority of the day.
 They will protect your hands from blisters, and they’re able to keep you warm even in extremely cold weather.

 You can also pair the mittens with thin liners – the double protection would keep your hands warm and dry even on the North Pole.
 And you would be able to take off the mittens if you need to check your phone or something, without actually exposing your hands to the cold.

 The exterior of the Gordini mittens is made from waterproof polytex fabric, with leather and polyurethane on the caps and palms.

 The latter is actually anti-skid inserts that ensure improved grip.
 And that’s what makes these gloves excellent for holding trekking poles – you will have great grip, and they’re thick enough to keep you comfortable even after hours on the trails.

 In addition to that, the mitts also feature synthetic insulation that provides an excellent warmth-to-weight ratio.
 Plus, considering that these gloves also have Gore-Tex inserts, you can expect them to be very breathable.